Car Nicobar Class Fast Attack Craft (FAC), India

 INS Kalpeni (T75) was laid in July 2008, launched in March 2009 and commissioned in October 2010.
 INS Kabra (T76) was laid in March 2009, launched in March 2010 and commissioned in June 2011.
 INS Koswari (T77) was laid in March 2009, launched in March 2010 and commissioned in July 2011.
 The last ship in class, INS Karuva (T78), was laid in March 2009, launched in March 2010 and commissioned in to the Indian Navy in August 2011.

+The first and second vessels in series, INS Tarmugli and INS Tihayu, were respectively commissioned to the Indian Navy in May and October 2016.
+The third WJFAC, INS Tillanchang, was delivered to the Indian Navy in December 2016.
 The Car Nicobar Class fast attack craft are designed to conduct patrol, anti-piracy and search and rescue missions in the Exclusive Economic Zone (EEZ) of India.
 The vessels can also be used for the interception of fast moving surface craft, anti-smuggling and fisheries protection.

 In January 2011, INS Cankarso and INS Kalpeni were deployed on an anti-piracy mission as a part of Operation Island Watch.